Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Coexistence and monodominance in homogeneous and heterogeneous habitats

 \section{Coexistence and monodominance in homogeneous and heterogeneous habitats}

-As in the single-species case, we demonstrate how our framework can be applied to derive both analytical and numerical results on the coexistence of multiple species.
+As in the single-species case, we demonstrate how our framework can be applied to derive both analytical and numerical results on the coexistence of multiple species that experience competitive interactions due to a shared common limiting resource, such as space.
 We first consider a homogeneous habitat and landscape, showing that coexistence is possible only under fine-tuned conditions (a zero-measure set in parameter space).
 We then examine heterogeneous habitats within homogeneous landscapes (\ie, heterogeneity arising from local habitat properties) and derive analytical conditions for robust coexistence, identifying a critical level of habitat heterogeneity and its dependence on the metacommunity parameters.
 Finally, we show numerically that combining habitat and landscape (dispersal) heterogeneity further promotes coexistence.
 The proofs of all theorems and corollaries are in \cref{app:proofs-two}.